Name Changes for Adults

 - Online: Many documents can be filed online through the court's e-filing system, eFileNV.
 There is a fee of $3.50 to upload your documents, in addition to the regular filing fee.
 You must register for an account, you must provide a valid email address, and you must be able to scan and upload your documents.

-The Notice of Petition for Change of Name must be published in a Clark County newspaper once a week for 3 consecutive weeks.
+The Notice of Petition for Change of Name must be published one time in a Clark County newspaper.
 Contact a newspaper to arrange for publication.
 The popular newspapers who can publish the notice are:

 After publication is complete, the newspaper will prepare an "Affidavit of Publication."
 This document must be filed with the court as proof that publication was completed.
 Usually, the newspaper sends this document directly to the court for filing.
 If the newspaper does not, contact the newspaper to obtain the affidavit and file it yourself.